iismail19/DiamondCoreConsulting/README.md

 Node Js Server:\
 Handles incoming post request from the "Contact Us" form.\
-..Captures the incoming body and sends the data to info@dimaondcoreconsulting.com\
+Captures the incoming body and sends the data to info@dimaondcoreconsulting.com \